 Unfortunately, over time, steam from the hot water caused the Natatorium’s wooden trusses to slowly rot.
 During a windstorm in 1934, swimmers were told to move over to the shallow end due to safety reasons.
 Boise native and Natatorium enthusiast, Clarence Moser described the scene: “There was a big storm outside.
 We got down to the shallow end and we hadn’t been down there five minutes ‘til one of those big beams fell down in the pool.
 And lucky it never hit a person.
 Everybody come [sic] out of there, they condemned it then.”
 Soon after, the city of Boise decided to purchase the swimming pool and reopen the facility.
 After the Natatorium was subsequently the geothermal water supply to the site was cut off.
 Because the destruction of the Natatorium occurred during the Great Depression, plans were never made to restore the building to its former glory.
 Both the removal of the original Natatorium and the eventual replacement of trolley cars with busses signified the end of an era in Boise.

 The Natatorium pool still remains in its original location and many Boise residences can recall experiences, as far back into the ’50s and ’60s, of trying to escape the summer heat by swimming in the open pool.
 The current building, constructed in the Postmodern style, was later erected on the site of the original The new building contains a large water slide known as the Hydrotube and a large in-ground pool that has a maximum depth of 12 feet.
-The city is currently trying to reconnect the Natatorium to the geothermal water line that it once was a part of.”
+The city has reconnected the Natatorium to the geothermal water line that it once was a part of.
+Enjoy!

 Check out this really cool VR project on the old Nat! https://store.steampowered.com/app/980740/Boise_Historic_Natatorium/